- Blockages in the lungs and airways

 - Pancreatic enzyme tablets with meals to improve digestion and absorption of nutrients

-- Drinking lots of fluids, especially in hot weather or when ill
+- Drinking lots of fluids and salt replacement, especially in hot weather or during illnesses

 Managing Lung Infections